OwenCodes1010/StreamOverlays/README.md

 R - Go Up One

-Minimun is atomaticly set as "0".
+Minimun is automaticly set as "0".
 Change in JS file.
-Maximum is atomaticly set as "1000".
+Maximum is automaticly set as "1000".
 Change in JS file.